radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 Specific details are provided below:

 * Certificates MAY use wildcards in the identifiers of DNS names and realm names, but only as the complete, left-most label.
-* RadSec clients validate the servers identity to match their local configuration, accepting the identity on the first match:
+* RadSec clients validate the server's identity to match their local configuration, accepting the identity on the first match:
   * If the expected RadSec server is associated with a specific NAI realm, e.g. by dynamic discovery {{!RFC7585}} or static configuration, that realm is matched against the presented identifiers of any subjectAltName entry of type otherName whose name form is NAIRealm as defined in {{!RFC7585, Section 2.2}}.
   * If the expected RadSec server was configured as a hostname, or the hostname was yielded by a dynamic discovery procedure, that name is matched against the presented identifiers of any subjectAltName entry of type dNSName {{!RFC5280}}.
 Since a dynamic discovery might by itself not be secured, implementations MAY require the use of DNSSEC {{!RFC4033}} to ensure the authenticity of the DNS result before considering this identity as valid.
   * If the expected RadSec server was configured as an IP address, the configured IP address is matched against the presented identifier in any subjectAltName entry of type iPAddress {{!RFC5280}}.
   * The Common Name RDN MUST NOT be used to identify a server.
-  * Clients MAY use other attributes of the certificate to validate the server's identity, but it MUST NOT accept any certificate without validation.
+  * Clients MAY use other attributes of the certificate to validate the server's identity, but they MUST NOT accept any certificate without validation.
   * Clients which also act as servers (i.e. proxies) may be susceptible to security issues when a ClientHello is mirrored back to themselves.
 More details on this issue are discussed in {{security_considerations}}.
 * RadSec servers validate the certificate of the RADIUS/(D)TLS client against a local database of acceptable clients.
   The database may enumerate acceptable clients either by IP address or by a name component in the certificate.